zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

     .. group-tab:: Enroot

+PyTorch needs the following variables set for multi-node runs:

+* MASTER_ADDR - Address of the main node
+* MASTER_PORT - Port of connect on
+* WORLD_SIZE - Total number of workers/GPUs

+While ``srun`` launches the initial process on each node, it calls ``torchrun``, which spawns additional processes based on the argument ``--nproc_per_node``.
+Think of ``torchrun`` as a helper script that handles a lot of the global and local rank logic.

+Optional variables:

+* LOGLEVEL - pytorch log level
+* NCCL_DEBUG - NCCL log level

 Submit the script with ``sbatch``, which will generate a ``.out`` file with a number corresponding to the job with all output text.
 You'll see that this runs a training job on 4 GPUs in total, distributed across 2 nodes.
 If you increase the resources allocated by the ``SBATCH`` arguements, training will scale as well.